nhejazi/methyvim/README.md

 Description
 -----------

 `methyvim` is an R package that provides facilities for differential methylation analysis based on *variable importance measures* (VIMs), a class of statistical target parameters that arise in causal inference.

-The statistical techniques implemented rely on the use of targeted minimum loss-based estimation (TMLE) to assess two particular VIMs: (1) the "local" average treatment effect for discrete exposures, and (2) a nonparametric variable importance measure for continuous exposures.
-Within this framework, these methods allow differential methylation effects to be estimated in an assumption-free manner, on a pre-screened set of genomic sites measured by DNA methylation assays.
-As the statistical algorithm uses a multi-stage approach, multiple testing corrections are made using a modified marginal Benjamini & Hochberg step-up False Discovery Rate controlling procedure for multi-stage analyses (FDR-MSA).
-In order to allow the user significant flexibility with respect to the scientific questions posed, the procedure estimates one of the appropriate VIMs for each of a reduced set of genomic sites, using screening procedures to identify a reduced set from the full data when a reduced set is not pre-specified.
-While making allowance for the user to specify the reduced set of genomic sites to be tested (e.g., those related to a particular gene of interest), this package comes equipped with screening procedures to facilitate the initial reduction of genomic sites, the two most noteworthy of these being a procedure based on the well-known R package [`limma`](https://bioconductor.org/packages/release/bioc/html/limma.html) and an extension of data-adaptive statistical target parameters for multiple testing (implemented in the R package [`DA.Test`](https://github.com/wilsoncai1992/data.adapt.multi.test)).
+The statistical methodology implemented computes targeted minimum loss-based estimates of well-studied variable importance measures:

+1. The average treatment effect (ATE) for discrete exposures/treatments,
+2. A nonparametric variable importance measure (NPVI) for continuous exposures (Chambaz, Neuvial, and van der Laan 2012).

+These methods allow differential methylation effects to be quantified in a manner that is largely free of assumptions, especially of the variety exploited in parametric models. **The statistical algorithm consists in several major steps:**

+1. Pre-screening of genomic sites is used to isolate a subset of sites for which there is evidence of differential methylation.
+Targeted minimum loss-based estimates of VIMs are computed for this subset of sites only (for the sake of computational feasibility).
+Several screening approaches are available, adapting core routines from the following R packages: [`limma`](http://bioconductor.org/packages/release/bioc/html/limma.html), [`tmle.npvi`](https://CRAN.R-project.org/package=tmle.npvi), [`adaptest`](https://github.com/nhejazi/adaptest).
+2. Nonparametric VIMs are estimated for the specified parameter, currently using routines from the R packages [`tmle.npvi`](https://CRAN.R-project.org/package=tmle.npvi) to estimate the NPVI parameter, or [`tmle`](https://CRAN.R-project.org/package=tmle) to estimate the ATE.
+3. Since pre-screening is performed prior to estimating VIMs, we make use of a multiple testing correction uniquely suited to such settings, specifically we use the modified marginal Benjamini & Hochberg step-up False Discovery Rate controlling procedure for multi-stage analyses (FDR-MSA) (Tuglus and van der Laan 2009).

+See van der Laan and Rose (2011) for a general description of the framework of targeted minimum loss-based estimation.

+Note about shrinkage of influence curves, adapting Smyth (2004).

+More exposition here....

 ------------------------------------------------------------------------